loopwerk/tag-changelog/README.md

 ## Inputs
 * `token`: Your GitHub token, `${{ secrets.GITHUB_TOKEN }}`.
 Required.
-* `exclude`: A comma separated list of commits types you want to exclude from the changelog, for example: "other,chore".
+* `exclude_types`: A comma separated list of commit types you want to exclude from the changelog, for example: "other,chore".
 Optional (defaults to nothing).
+Can also be configured in the config file.
 * `config_file`: Location of the config file.
 Optional.

 ## Outputs